rgr-myrg/documents/books/001/2_Imagine_The_Light.md

-﻿Eons ago the sunlight bathed the surface of the entire planet.
+Eons ago the sunlight bathed the surface of the entire planet.

 Brilliant indigo auroras waved over the mountains while the mist of a distant waterfall gave way to rainbows high above the rocks.

 Blue whales swam on crystal oceans under the deep sky at dawn as hundreds of stars lighted the heavens above.
 Lush vegetation sprung to life everywhere.

 All were consciously in touch with the Universe.
 Time and prosperity seemed boundless.